 Siobhan was intensely curious, but couldn’t ask for more details when acting as Silvia and in front of the other two.

 Halfway through the final seal, the hallway lights shut down.
-They flickered back on, now shining a deep red.
-They flickered off again and were replaced by blue lights.
+They flickered back on, shining a deep red, then off again, and then were replaced by blue lights.
 The sequence repeated with ponderous ominousness.
-In the sudden silence that resulted, Siobhan could hear a low, moaning alarm, not screeching like the city-wide rogue magic alarms, but nevertheless disquieting.
-She recognized the sequence, as one of the many parts of preparation she had made for this evening, but the one to speak was Enforcer Gerard.
+In the sudden silence that followed, Siobhan could hear a low, moaning alarm, not screeching like the city-wide rogue magic alarms, but nevertheless disquieting.
+She recognized the sequence as one of the many preparations she had made for this evening, but Enforcer Gerard spoke first.

 “Stop all prisoner transports and activate security measures,” he recited.